 “Leveraging Entrepreneurship Development through Emergent Technologies and Disruptive Innovation”

 Rapid Technological Innovation and innovative applications are constantly creating paradigm shifts in Society and Industry.
-Startups and Entrepreneurs around the world are leveraging on these technologies to come up with new business models that are disrupting the traditional industries.
-Some of these technological trends include the emergence of mobile app ecosystems, Big Data analytics, Social Media and Digital Revolution, and Blockchain based decentralized trust mechanisms.
-Other major trends include, the development of Augment Reality, Drones, 3D printers, Virtual Reality, as well as massive advances in Micro Electronics and its biomedical applications.
+Start-ups and Entrepreneurs around the world are leveraging on these technologies to come up with new business models that are disrupting the traditional industries.
+Some of these technological trends include the emergence of mobile app ecosystems, Big Data analytics, Social Media, Digital Revolution, and Blockchain based decentralized trust mechanisms.
+Other major trends include the development of Augmented Reality, Drones, 3D printers, Virtual Reality as well as massive advances in Micro Electronics and its biomedical applications.
 Entrepreneurs around the world have been developing upon some of these technologies to solve some of the most basic societal problems and present business solutions that significantly provide value to the industry and the economy.
 In this process the focus is also shifting to solving societal challenges and environmental issues through initiatives such as circular economies.

-India is not a leader yet in core technological innovation, but has seen a rapid growth of Startups bringing value oriented innovations in the country.
+India is not a leader yet in core technological innovation, but has seen a rapid growth of Start-ups bringing value-oriented innovations in the country.
 Being the third largest economy in the world, India should focus on technological innovations.
-However, there have been promising signs in the recent past with at least three sectors of the economy showing readiness for innovation namely Information Technology, Automotive and Pharma / Biotech etc. Initiatives such as Make in India, Digital India, NASSCOM 10000 Start-Ups in IT, the introduction of Nano and Reva electric vehicle in automotive and cutting edge research in Pharma/ Biotech indicates potential exists for us to turn the corner.
+However, there have been promising signs in the recent past with at least three sectors of the economy showing readiness for innovation namely Information Technology, Automotive and Pharma / Biotech etc. Initiatives such as Make in India, Digital India, NASSCOM 10000 Start-Ups in IT, the introduction of Nano and Reva electric vehicle in automotive and cutting-edge research in Pharma/ Biotech indicates potential exists for us to turn the corner.
+Also, the disruptions brought in by the global COVID-19 pandemic have created a huge impact on the overall business environment.
+Some of the industries that have witnessed break-through innovation include, the pharmaceuticals and healthcare, education industry and other service sectors to name a few.
+Technology and the extensive adoption of digitalization have revolutionized these industries for good.
+In the wake of the current pandemic situation, technology and digitalization have encouraged new age entrepreneurs to step up and innovate new techniques, services and products.
+With the sudden change in the market due to COVID-19, the businesses need to change their perspective on entrepreneurship.
+While some businesses have come to a standstill, there are a few opportunities that have knocked our doors.
+Investors are showing interest in funding potential COVID-19 solutions and also in industries that could thrive in the post- pandemic world.
 What is definitely needed is systematic and active support of policy makers and institutional stakeholders to make this trend pervasive.

 Dr. Arvind Ashta